Varisu

 The film was announced in September 2021 under the tentative title Thalapathy 66, as it is Vijay's 66th film in a leading role.
 Principal photography began in April 2022 and concluded in December.
 The film was shot mostly in Chennai and Hyderabad, with sporadic schedules in Visakhapatnam, Ballari and Ladakh.
-The music was composed by Thaman S, cinematography handled by Karthik Palani and editing was by Praveen K. L.
+The music was composed by Thaman S, cinematography handled by Karthik Palani and editing was by Praveen K. L. The film was subject to numerous leaks during production, despite the efforts of the producers to contain them.

-Varisu was released in theatres worldwide on 11 January 2023, in the week of Pongal, and received mixed reviews from critics.
-The film has grossed around 290–310 crore at the box office making it currently the second-highest grossing Indian film of 2023, the fourth-highest grossing Tamil film worldwide as well as the highest grosser in Vijay's career.
+Varisu was released in theatres worldwide on 11 January 2023, in the week of Pongal.
+It received mixed reviews from critics with praise for Vijay's performance, music, action sequences and entertainment value but received criticism for the screenplay and melodramatic approach.
+It grossed around ₹290–293 crore at the box office.